Everyone needs a refreshing change of scenery sometimes, but when one of your family or friends requires dementia care preparation is key.

 Use a little book to record all the places you visit.
 You’ll have a useful reference guide for places that have been most enjoyable that you can visit again.

 There are thousands and thousands of places to go and things to do with people living with dementia.
 Here are some suggestions to help you to find the perfect place to visit.

-- Start small.
-A trip to your local park is the perfect way to start.
-And it may be all your loved one wants to do.
+- A trip to your local park is the perfect way to start.

-- Is there a tea dance in your area?
+- Is there a tea dance in your area, or perhaps a local fete?
 These traditional events usually include tea, cakes and a raffle and are very popular.
 These are often listed in the back of local newspapers but you can find them online too.
 It’s worth booking a place in advance.